Frequently Asked Questions - The Barn Retreat

 If you are supported by a community mental health care team we might ask for your permission to speak to a psychiatric nurse or other relevant professional to help us make sure a retreat is right for you at this time.

 In some cases we might recommend that you wait until you’re feeling a little better or suggest that you undertake an 8 week course or similar to gain more experience of mindfulness as a more gradual introduction to this practice.
 If this is the case – you will of course be offered a full refund or transfer to a course at a later date.

 Why do retreats at the Barn cost less than at Sharpham House?

-Costs are kept lower at the Barn because gardening, cooking and household tasks are shared in community by volunteer coordinators and retreatants.
+Costs are kept lower at The Barn because gardening and household tasks are shared in community by volunteer coordinators and retreatants.

 Retreats at Sharpham House are fully catered.
 Also, Sharpham House is a large Grade 1-listed building with far higher overheads.